 If it still turns out that you’re still not eligible for a loft conversion – don’t worry.
 There are still so many options that will mean you can access more space and storage in your loft.

 Loft boarding is designed to install extra flooring into your loft to allow more room for storage in your home.
 You can fit this yourself or have it installed for you.
 It does not require any planning permission, it’s a simple task, and it’s affordable.
-Don’t be afraid to install loft boarding yourself with specialised loft boarding installation kits, just make sure you are safe and have a clean space to work around.
+Don’t be afraid to install loft boarding yourself with specialised loft boarding installation kits, just make sure you have a safe space to work in.

-Standard loft boarding is a method that boards directly onto loft joists using the timber, it raises the level of the floor to accommodate the insulation.
-This is a quicker and easier way to install loft boarding, however it adds a lot of weight to the existing flooring and does not allow the insulation to breathe, resulting in damp and condensation.
+Standard loft boarding is a method that boards directly onto loft joists using the timber, but it does not raise the level of the floor to accommodate the insulation.
+This is a quicker and easier way to install loft boarding, however it adds a lot of weight to the existing flooring and does not allow the insulation to breathe, risking damp and condensation.

 Another option is to install raised loft boarding.
-This is a process that boards the floor above the insulation – this prevents it from being squashed or not getting enough airflow through the loft.
-A specialised product for this is our LoftZone StoreFloor which is the only product with the necessary BBA certifications and will not affect the NHBC warranty if you are placing this into a new home.
+This means that the floor is above the insulation – this prevents it from being squashed or not getting enough airflow through the loft.
+A specialised product for this is our LoftZone StoreFloor which is the only product with the necessary BBA certifications and will not affect new-build house warranties.
 Airflow has never been more important, due to the variety of household technology that is partly responsible for creating humid environments.
-It also holds up to 500kg per square metre of weight, which is the strongest loft boarding system available!
+It also holds up to 500kg per square metre, which is the strongest loft boarding system available! – though your loft may be weaker than StoreFloor, so we recommend no more than 25kg per square metre unless you know your loft is strong enough.

 Contact The LoftZone Team Today!